 WHY CONDUCT A SKIN SENSITISATION TEST?

-Of the three human skin sensitisation tests that reflect Key Events in the Adverse Outcome Pathway (AOP), the KeratinoSens™ test represents Key Event 2, the activation of skin cells (keratinocytes) in the epidermis.
+Of the three human skin sensitisation tests that reflect Key Events in the Adverse Outcome Pathway (AOP), the DPRA test represents Key Event 1, the “molecular initiating event” of binding to skin proteins.
 Test items are classified based on a “two out of three” approach.

 SUMMARY OF THE TEST METHOD

-- A range of acceptance criteria must be satisfied in order for each of the 3 independent experimental runs, and the overall test, to be considered valid.
+- A range of acceptance criteria must be satisfied in order for the test to be considered valid.

 Get in touch today to ask for pricing information.

 Skin sensitisation test

 At a glance

 |What it measures||Protein binding|

 |Turnaround time||6-8 weeks|